Mushroom Monday: Common Bonnet (Mycena galericulata)

 Under certain conditions, plants that are infected can be treated with a fungicide.
 One example are fungicides that contain phosphorous acid salts.
 How fungicides are applied (for example by a foliar spray or by a soil drench), how much is applied, and what types are applied vary based on conditions.
 Fungicides can be used after an infection, to prevent infection, and to kill spores.
 Fungicides should only be applied by a professional.
 Fungicides can work well in certain situations, but aren’t effective in all, and their use should be preceded by the preventative steps noted above.

-If you found learning about Phytophthora root rot interesting, check out our other Mushroom Monday posts on our TrueTreeTalk blog.
+If you found learning about Phytophthora root rot interesting, check out our other posts on our TrueTreeTalk blog.
 Follow us on Facebook to keep up with these and other posts.
 If you have concerns about Phytophthora root rot affecting your trees, contact us to set up an arborist consultation.

 * * *